~November 17- P/T Conferences! AM friends meet at the regular time, NO PM Pre-K

 · articulation practice and proper placement of the tongue and lips when making sounds

 How does Sounds in Motion work?
-The program is completed in 12 to 15 weekly sessions lasting 30 to 45 minutes.
 The program combines speech sounds with kinesthetic, gross-motor movements that correspond to the tension, duration, pitch and directionality of the articulators used to produce each sound.
 The program begins by addressing auditory skills necessary for recognition and production of these sounds and progresses to the introduction of 2-3 speech sounds and corresponding movements in each session.
 Students practice letter to sound correspondence, sound blending, and syllable/word decoding in each session.
 The program also includes a pre- and post-test to show individual student progress.

 What are the potential benefits of implementation of the Sounds in Motion program?